gradle/gradle/design-docs/tooling-api-cancellation.md

     - Some time after requesting, the client receives a 'build cancelled' exception and download is terminated and partial downloads are removed
     - Verify this behavior for regularly processed downloads and for stalled downloads waiting on blocking I/O.

-### Story: Project configuration is aborted when operation is cancelled

-In this story, no further projects should be configured after the operation is cancelled.
-Any project configuration action that is currently executing should continue, similar to the task graph exececution.

-Implementation-wise, change `DefaultBuildConfigurer` to stop configuring projects once the cancellation token has been activated.

 ### Story: Tooling API client receives BuildCancelledException as the result of a cancelled operation

 This story ensures that consistent behaviour is seen by the client as the result of a cancelled operation.